The New York City Garment Center

 Wondering where all that stimulus money went?
 No, it wasn't just the big banks who got it.
 Some of the recipients are people like us, hard-working young entrepreneurs with a dream and a vision and willing to roll up their sleeves to make American even bigger, brighter, and more beautiful... and hey, we started with the basics - underwear!

-Between the Sheets was fortunate to receive a small business loan backed by the Small Business Administration and supported by the economic stimulus program enacted in 2009.
-This loan is through a local consortium of community development credit unions.
+Between the Sheets was fortunate to receive a small business loan backed by the Small Business Administration and supported by the economic stimulus program enacted in 2009 and a second SBA loan to fund expansion in 2012.
+These loans were both through a local consortium of community development credit unions.
 These credit unions have a mission to support economic development and provide financial services to under-served and under-privileged communities throughout New York City.

-Our loan, which helped launch our first season, was quickly reinvested in our local community paying local suppliers of lace, silk, and other findings, the people who cut, sew, press, and pack our goods.
+Our loans, which helped launch our first season and expand in our 3rd year of business, were quickly reinvested in our local community paying local suppliers of lace, silk, and other findings, the people who cut, sew, press, and pack our goods.
+Now as we are in our fifth year in business our 2009 loan has been paid back in full with interest, helping our credit union fund the next generation of local entrepreneurs.